 Failures are the foundation of innovation

 The corporate sector is realizing it to the optimum.
-It is breaking the long held notion that eliminating factors causing errors is a viable way of achieving success than seeking opportunities to make – and learn from – mistakes.
-In stark contradiction to the erstwhile corporate who focused on results while neglecting innovation, the modern day corporate are learning to accept failures.
+It is breaking the long-held notion that eliminating factors causing errors is a viable way of achieving success than seeking opportunities to make – and learn from – mistakes.
+In stark contradiction to the erstwhile corporate who focused on results while neglecting innovation, the modern day corporate is learning to accept failures.
 Likewise, you as a goal seeker should accept failure, be willing to learn from the same and move on.

 Learn from mistakes

 Failure is often a painful experience, which often facilitates the feelings of uncertainty and self-doubt to bubble to the surface.
 Therefore, our initial response is one of avoidance; where we would do everything possible to prevent the occurrence of the situation anytime in the future.